The Main Cast from The Big Bang Theory

-- Improbable Aiming Skills: Amy demonstrates this in "The Weekend Vortex", explaining that she spent a lot of time throwing coins into wishing wells during her childhood, hoping for friends.Amy: At a certain point, you start doing trick shots just to keep things interesting.
+- Improbable Aiming Skills: Amy demonstrates this in "The Weekend Vortex" during a drinking/coin toss game with Penny.
+Penny is shocked at how skilled Amy is, leading her to explain that she spent a lot of time throwing coins into wishing wells during her childhood, wishing for friends.Amy: At a certain point, you start doing trick shots just to keep things interesting.

 - Innocently Insensitive: Told Bernadette during wedding dress shopping that she's beautiful but still not as beautiful as Penny.